luxtorpeda-dev/luxtorpeda/README.md

 4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Luxtorpeda&nbsp;(dev)".

-## Known issues

-- Flatpak steam users need to use the following steps to use the new runtime-based client.
-This will be improved as a newer flatpak is released. https://github.com/ValveSoftware/steam-runtime/issues/294#issuecomment-852206383

 ## Configuration

 A configuration json file named `config.json` will be located in the luxtorpeda directory.
 It has the following paramters: